 - Air leaks allow warm air into the home during warmer months and cooler air into the home during colder months.
 This makes the HVAC system work harder to heat/cool your home than it should, costing you extra money and making you uncomfortable.
 Fight this problem by air sealing your windows and doors!

-- Most common places where air leaks exist are where two building materials meet, such as windows, doors, chimneys, or outdoor water faucets.
+- Air leaks are most commonly found where two building materials meet, such as windows, doors, chimneys, or outdoor water faucets.

 - You can also air seal with weather-strips!
 Weather-strips can seal air leaks around movable joints, such as windows and doors.